lewinfox/foodwebr/README.md

 <img src="man/figures/README-foodweb-plot-1.png" width="100%" />

-`foodweb()` looks at the global environment by default.
+`foodweb()` looks at its calling environment by default.
 If you want to look at another environment you can either pass a function to the `FUN` argument of `foodweb()` or pass an environment to the `env` argument.
 If `FUN` is provided then the value of `env` is ignored, and the